 Outstanding Young Nurse Alumnus/a Award Nominations

-This award is given to a UofSC Nursing alumnus/a whose first degree from the college was earned between 2010 and present, and who has 10 years or less experience in the nursing profession.
+This award is given to a USC Nursing alum who earned their first degree between 2010 and present and has demonstrated excellence early in their career.